Azure-for-Startups/Content/README.md

    ###*Tutorials and Sample code*
      <table class="table table-bordered table-striped table-hover">
 	<tr>
-	  <td><b>[Azure IoT end-to-end demo] (Instructional-guides-and-code-packets/Azure-IoT)</b> – Demo showing IoT hub for communication with devices, Stream Analytics for data analysis and aggregation, Azure SQL database for storage of the aggregated information and Power BI for visualization</td>
+	  <td valign="top"><b>[Azure IoT end-to-end demo] (Instructional-guides-and-code-packets/Azure-IoT)</b> – Demo showing IoT hub for communication with devices, Stream Analytics for data analysis and aggregation, Azure SQL database for storage of the aggregated information and Power BI for visualization</td>
-	  <td><b>[Azure Machine Learning demo] (Instructional-guides-and-code-packets/Azure-Machine-Learning)</b> – demo showing how to perform analysis of a dummy system in order to detect and alert on any anomaly or unusual behavior.</td>
+	  <td valign="top"><b>[Azure Machine Learning demo] (Instructional-guides-and-code-packets/Azure-Machine-Learning)</b> – demo showing how to perform analysis of a dummy system in order to detect and alert on any anomaly or unusual behavior.</td>
-          <td><b>[IoT Microsoft Imagine course content] (https://github.com/MSFTImagine/computerscience/tree/master/Complimentary Course Content/Module6)</b> – learn how to collect streaming data from IoT devices and analyze the streaming data</td>
+          <td valign="top"><b>[IoT Microsoft Imagine course content] (https://github.com/MSFTImagine/computerscience/tree/master/Complimentary Course Content/Module6)</b> – learn how to collect streaming data from IoT devices and analyze the streaming data</td>
 	</tr>
      </table>